 Himalayan Java Coffee

-Himalayan Java Coffee is a recently opened cafe with modern decor and a contemporary but limited menu.
+Himalayan Java Coffee is a new cafe with modern decor and a contemporary but limited menu.
 They have perfected the art of coffee-making.
 Try any of the coffees with a waffle, as you watch pedestrians strolling on Nehru Road.

 Nathmulls The World of Tea

-A walk away from 7A Restaurant towards Chowrasta is Nathmulls The World of Tea (and Sunset Lounge).
-Educate yourself with the variety of tea produced in Darjeeling before packing some for home.
+Nathmulls is among the oldest retailers of exclusive Darjeeling teas.
+Educate yourself with the variety of tea produced here before packing some for home.
 They also have interesting and creative teapots and accessories.

 Go onto Mall Market where you will find winter wear and trendy accessories like bags, Rastafarian-coloured headbands or beads and quirkily designed hot water bags.
 Don’t forget to bargain.